Legal Education Opportunity

 Preparing for Law School

-The Legal Education Opportunity Program consists of a full-time, two-week summer institute during which LEO Fellows attend classes covering material from first-year core courses and workshops on critical skill development and adjusting to law school.
-These classes and workshops are taught by Law School faculty, administrators and other professionals.
-The Institute is designed to provide a running start on developing skills and techniques for approaching the study of law.
-The Institute typically runs from August 1 through August 15, before classes begin, and will require a full-time commitment.
+Classes and workshops during the Summer Institute are taught by Law School faculty, administrators and other professionals.
+The Institute typically runs from August 1 through August 15, before classes begin, and is full-time.
 LEO Fellows who will be relocating to the New York – New Jersey area for attendance in the Institute are encouraged to contact our Student Services Department for assistance with your housing search.

 Your First Year

-During the first year, Legal Education Opportunity Fellows take a one-credit course, Introduction to Legal Analysis and Methods.
-Through this course, Fellows learn the fundamentals of legal analysis to better prepare them to understand and apply doctrine and craft legal arguments.
-Fellows will learn how to synthesize legal principles and discussions and be exposed to tools and strategies for effective learning and practice as a lawyer.
+During the first year, LEO Fellows take a one-credit course, Introduction to Legal Analysis and Methods.
+Fellows learn the fundamentals of legal analysis to better prepare them to understand and apply doctrine and craft legal arguments.
+This includes learning how to synthesize legal principles and gaining facility with the tools and strategies for effective learning and practice as a lawyer.
 After completing this course, Fellows can continue to take advantage of offerings through the Academic Success Program.
 Additionally, the LEO Director provides informal mentorship and support.

 2L Year through the Bar Exam

 LEO Fellows are offered ongoing support through Seton Hall Law’s Academic Success Program.
 This non-credit program helps Fellows continue to hone skills development through a series of workshops.
 Instructors provide guidance on preparing effective outlines and the best approaches to exam preparation.
-This enrollment, in conjunction with mandatory participation in Skills & Methods I and II during the fall and spring semesters of a Fellow's 2L year, will enhance your educational experience and prospects for success.
+These resources aim to help upper level students achieve their academic goals and best position students for success throughout law school and beyond.

 Meeting Your Financial Needs